Unicode: Code planes and blocks

-The Unicode codespace is divided into seventeen planes, numbered 0 to 16.
-Plane 0 is the Basic Multilingual Plane (BMP), which contains the most commonly used characters.
+The Unicode codespace is divided into 17 planes, numbered 0 to 16.
+Plane 0 is the Basic Multilingual Plane (BMP), and contains the most commonly used characters.
 All code points in the BMP are accessed as a single code unit in UTF-16 encoding and can be encoded in one, two or three bytes in UTF-8.
-Code points in Planes 1 through 16 (supplementary planes) are accessed as surrogate pairs in UTF-16 and encoded in four bytes in UTF-8.
+Code points in planes 1 through 16 (the supplementary planes) are accessed as surrogate pairs in UTF-16 and encoded in four bytes in UTF-8.

-Within each plane, characters are allocated within the named blocks of related characters.
-Although blocks are an arbitrary size, they are always a multiple of 16 code points and often a multiple of 128 code points.
-Characters required for a given script may be spread out over several different blocks.
+Within each plane, characters are allocated within named blocks of related characters.
+The size of a block is always a multiple of 16, and is often a multiple of 128, but is otherwise arbitrary.
+Characters required for a given script may be spread out over several different, potentially disjunct blocks within the codespace.

 General Category property

-Each code point has a single General Category property.
-The major categories are denoted: Letter, Mark, Number, Punctuation, Symbol, Separator, and Other.
-Within these categories, there are sub-categories.
-In most cases, other properties must be used to sufficiently specify the characteristics of a code point.
-The possible General Categories are:
+Each code point is assigned a classification, listed as the code point's General Category property.
+Here, at the uppermost level code points are categorized as one of Letter, Mark, Number, Punctuation, Symbol, Separator, or Other.
+Under each category, each code point is then further subcategorized.
+In most cases, other properties must be used to adequately describe all the characteristics of any given code point.